-Initially it was removed from the Priority Pass website, but people reported that the restaurant was still accepting Priority Pass guests.
-Then there were reports that they officially stopped accepting Priority Pass.
+- When that happened, it was taken off the Priority Pass website, but some reported that the restaurant was still accepting Priority Pass; then about a week later they stopped accepting it altogether

 — JC (@JonathanChen77) April 16, 2019

-As a reminder, Floret by Cafe Flora is located airside (after security) next to gate A1, at the intersection of Concourses A & B).
+In the event that Floret by Cafe Flora makes a return (which isn’t out of the question, given their history), I’ll still keep some of the basic details about the restaurant in this post.
+Floret by Cafe Flora is located airside (after security) next to gate A1, at the intersection of Concourses A & B).

 All terminals and gates at SeaTac are connected airside, so all passengers should be able to use this.